meilisearch/documentation/learn/what_is_meilisearch/features.md

 [Faceted search](/reference/features/filtering_and_faceted_search.md) allows you to classify search results into categories and to build intuitive navigation interfaces.

+## Sorting

+[Sort search results](/reference/features/sorting.md) at query time based on term relevancy or any other document field.

 ## Placeholder search

 If you make a search without inputting any query words, MeiliSearch will return all the documents in that index sorted by its [custom ranking rules](/reference/features/settings.md#custom-ranking-rule).
 This feature is called **placeholder search**.